Jim Ryun’s run for the ages

 Later that summer, Ryun trounced the top European, Bodo Tummler, with an unprecedented 50.6-second final lap in a 1500m race in Dusseldorf, West Germany.
 That remains one of the fastest last laps ever run in either the 1500 or the Mile.

 Though he was just 20 and would go on to make two more Olympic teams, 1967 proved to the pinnacle of Ryun’s track career.
 The Mexico City Olympics in 1968 gave the altitude-acclimated Africans a big advantage, and Keino relegated Ryun to silver medal in the 1500.
 At the 1972 Olympics in Munich, Ryun was tripped in a qualifying heat and eliminated.

 Ryun enjoyed a successful post-running career, representing his Kansas district in the U.S. House of Representatives from 1996 to 2007.
 He and his wife Anne live in Washington, DC, and he remains close to the sport through his eponymous Jim Ryun Running Camps.

 From 1964 through 1972, Ryun was one of the most famous athletes in the world.
-Sports Illustrated named him Sportsman of the Year in 1966 and put him on the cover of its magazine seven times.
+Sports Illustrated named him Sportsman of the Year in 1966 and put him on the cover of its magazine a record seven times.
 He won the AAU’s Sullivan Award in 1966 and was inducted into the USATF Hall of Fame in 1980.